Rafael-Santamaria-Ortega/Rafael-Santamaria-Ortega/README.md

 👨‍💻 I am a Software Developer Apprentice with an Honor's M.A. degree in Philosophy and over 3 years of experience in digital marketing.

-🛡️ I’m passionate about leveraging my interdisciplinary knowledge to deconstruct complex threats, prioritize risks, and design innovative automated solutions to protect people and organizations.
+😁 I’m passionate about leveraging my interdisciplinary knowledge to break down complex problems, develop and implement solutions, and help people and businesses.

-👨‍🎓 I’m continually expanding my skillset with practical projects, while **actively looking to break into cybersecurity**.

 🧠 I thrive in complex new environments, adapting quickly to perform effectively by leveraging my critical thinking, analytical abilities and problem-solving skills.